spatie/laravel-schedule-monitor/README.md

     ],
 ```

-You must register these tasks in your console kernel:
+You must register the `schedule-monitor:clean` tasks in your console kernel.
+This command will clean up old records from the schedule monitor log table.

 - `schedule-monitor:sync`: this command is responsible for syncing your schedule with the database, and optionally Oh Dear.
 If you are using [Oh Dear](https://ohdear.app) for getting notifications, we recommend scheduling it at on odd time like '04:56', so the Oh Dear server doesn't get all the sync requests from all users at the same time.
-- `schedule-monitor:clean`: this command will clean up old records from the schedule monitor log table.

 ```php
 // app/Console/Kernel.php